dalance/svlint/RULES.md

 # Style/Whitespace Convention Rules

-Most rules for checking style/whitespace are named with the prefix `style_`.
+Most rules for checking style/whitespace are named with the prefix `style_`, but `tab_character` is also in this class.
+These rules do not reference any clause in the LRM (IEEE1800-2017).

 ---